vanngocthuyla/vanngocthuyla.github.io/_pages/machine_learning.md

 permalink: /machine_learning
 ---

+In the rapidly evolving field of biomedical research, machine learning has emerged as a transformative tool that enhances our ability to analyze complex biological data.
+By leveraging algorithms that can learn from and make predictions based on data, researchers can uncover insights that were previously unattainable through traditional statistical methods.
+This capability is particularly crucial in understanding the complexities of diseases, guiding diagnosis, and developing targeted therapies.

-Discover how machine learning methods can be applied in biomedical research [**here**](https://vanngocthuyla.github.io/posts/ML/ML_intro)
+Learn more about how machine learning methods can be applied in biomedical research [**here**](https://vanngocthuyla.github.io/posts/ML/ML_intro)

-Learn more about supervised machine learning methods and how they are applied in biomedical research to classify disease/cell types and predict outcomes [**here**](https://vanngocthuyla.github.io/posts/ML/supervised).
+Discover some supervised machine learning techniques and how they are applied in biomedical research to classify disease/cell types and predict outcomes [**here**](https://vanngocthuyla.github.io/posts/ML/supervised).

 Explore unsupervised machine learning techniques used to discover hidden patterns in biological data [**here**](https://vanngocthuyla.github.io/posts/ML/unsupervised).